 \section{Related Work}

 Morcos et al.~\cite{Deepmind_Cats} studied the dependence of NN classification performance on the output of individual neurons (``single direction'') via ablation analyses.
-They showed that NNs trained on permuted labels are more sensitive to cumulative ablation, indicating a stronger reliance on individual neurons.
-In contrast, NNs with better generalization performance are more robust against ablation.
 Computing the class selectivity of each neuron, they showed that there is little correlation between this quantity and the performance drop of the NN when said neuron is ablated.
-They therefore conclude that class selectivity (and the mutual information between the neuron output and the class variable) is a poor indicator of NN performance.
+They therefore concluded that class selectivity (and the mutual information between the neuron output and the class variable) is a poor indicator of NN performance.